wpfred/better-pricing-wc-paid-listings/README.md

 Boost your sales by building a custom pricing page and skip the not so pretty "Choose a Package" screen provided by WC Paid Listings.

 ## What does the plugin do?
 It creates a shortcode [job_package_button] which you can add to your custom pricing page or on any other page or post on your site.
-You can use the shortcode parameter "id" (= product_id) to specify which product you are refering to.
-It then redirects your customer directly to the job submission form skipping the "Choose a Package" screen provided by WC Paid Listings.
+You must use the shortcode parameter "id" (= product_id) to specify which product you are referring to.
+The ``button`` then redirects your customer to step 2 of the job submission form skipping the "Choose a Package" screen provided by WC Paid Listings.
 By adding the product id as a parameter in the shortcode the product is already selected in the background.

 ## Why is this plugin helpful?
 WC Paid Listings is a great little plugin that adds a custom "Job Product" to WooCommerce and helps you and your customers manage their job packages easily.
 But it comes with a very limited frontend pricing template called "Choose a Package".
 There are no styling options and you cannot change the order of the products (default is order by product_id which does not make much sense).
 Every E-Commerce business needs a beautiful pricing page where all your products, features and prices are displayed.
 You can do that now with this simple plugin.